xieyuheng/inner/notes/00024-a-logic-first-view-of-type-system.md

 date: 2021-09-30
 ---

-TODO

-To view evaluation as an accidental behavior.
+For intuitionistic logic, evaluation (proof normalization) can encode computation.

+But for other type systems, evaluation might have surprising semantics.

+We might take a "logic first" view, to view encoding of computation as an accidental behavior, thus, to view computation as secondary.